WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/rwot-primer.md

 4. **Move Onward.** Generally, you want to constantly move forward, without getting stuck.
 One of the biggest gotchas we've seen is papers that stall out because someone had a great idea, said they wanted to write it, but then didn't.
 Set Deadlines for these expansions, and if they don't occur, move past them.

 5. **Let People Know If You're Busy.** We know: life happens.
 Sometimes people know they're not going to be able to continue the work after the workshop, and sometimes they find out in the weeks afterward, as real-life asserts itself and as new crises arise.
 If this happens to you, let your team know.
 They'll understand, and it'll give them an opportunity to react.
-If you're a small team, perhaps they'll decided it's time to end the project; if you're a large team, they may be able to assign your tasks to other members.
+If you're a small team, perhaps they'll decide it's time to end the project; if you're a large team, they may be able to assign your tasks to other members.
 In either case, giving everyone the information lets them make the best choices.

 If you decide not to finish your project, don't feel bad about it.
-It's happens to as many as 1 in 3 projects.
+It's happens to as many as 1 in 3 projects over the years.
 Perhaps the topic wasn't strong enough to support a paper; perhaps it was scoped too big; perhaps the team members didn't have the time outside the event; or perhaps there were irreconcilable differences.
 Do, however, consider if there's a way to share your work to date: perhaps as a truncated paper covering fewer topics; perhaps as a topic paper for a future RWOT; or perhaps just as an updated draft that you upload as a PR and which someone might stumble across in the future.

 ### Getting Consensus